mueslo/rgcompare/README.md

 rgkit robot comparison tool
 ----

-this is a program to compare two rgkit robots (see also robotgame.org)
+This is a program to compare two rgkit robots (see also robotgame.org).
+It is in some sorts a replacement for the default 'run-headless.py', since it is supposed to only test bots against each other, and not be used for debugging.
+Try to use non-functional bots at your own peril!

 Requirements
 ----